AquaRest Spas Localized Overheating / Poor Circulation

 • Step 1 – Check jet flow: Ensure all jets are open and flowing strongly.
 Clean or replace the filter to improve circulation.

 • Step 2 – Inspect insulation: Remove side panels and verify that insulation is not tightly packed against the shell near heater return lines.
-Gently reposition if necessary.
+Gently reposition it if necessary.

 • Step 3 – Verify heater flow: Confirm that the circulation pump is running properly and that there are no flow errors.